openmainframeproject/tersedecompress/README.md

 If you have a problem / need help with TerseDecompress.java, please create a GitHub issue.

-You can also send an email to: clientcenter@de.ibm.com
+You can also send an email to: clientcenter@de.ibm.com or contact us on Slack at https://slack.openmainframeproject.org channel #tersedecompress

 Please do not send code changes, but explain in a mail